modernice/dragoman/README.md

 ## Usage with CLI

-At the time of this writing only DeepL is implemented as a translation service, so you need a DeepL Pro Account and your authentication key.

-Then you just run the following command to translate the JSON file `en.json` from English into German:
+Run the following example command to translate the JSON file `en.json` from English into German:

 ```sh
 translate json file en.json -o de.json --from en --into de --deepl $DEEPL_AUTH_KEY